 Operations within the camp are coordinated and overseen by the Bangladesh Government's Ministry of Disaster Management and Relief (MoDMR), which is represented across camps by the Refugee Relief and Repatriation Commissioner (RRRC) and within each refugee settlement by Camp-in-Charge (CiC) officials.
 International institutions (BRAC, UNHCR, IOM among others) actively work with the government to facilitate service delivery (including food, shelter, clean water, and sanitation).
 There are currently 34 camps in Bangladesh, each subdivided into blocks ranging in population density from 60 to 130 households.
 Each block is represented by a local leader (a majhi) who is responsible for organizing distribution efforts and serving as a liaison between humanitarian organizations, the army, the CiC, and the refugee community.
+According to the UNHCR, 80% of the Rohingya population rely on life-saving assistance.
+Nevertheless, many Rohingya are unable to cover their basic needs and look for ways to supplement their income by selling their assets and the rations they receive, and/or seeking informal work opportunities (which are few and far between).
+The income they earn is used to purchase basic items such as clothing, salt, vegetables or fish, hygiene products, and household ware at the local markets.
+These markets also sell recreational goods, including cigarettes, make-up, jewelry and alcohol.

 Though Bangladesh maintained open borders for the steady inflow of refugees, negotiations between the governments of Bangladesh and Myanmar around repatriation began promptly after the initial influx.
 Protests and international pressures forced the Bangladeshi government to delay plans for repatriation until November 2018, then, amidst further protests, indefinitely.
 Not wishing to encourage the long-term stay of the Rohingya, the Government of Bangladesh has enacted measures to discourage integration of refugees with host communities.
 In particular, refugees are not allowed to work (Bhatia et al., 2018).
-Many are left idle in the camp, leaving some vulnerable to various forms of human or drug trafficking (Rights Watch, 2019).
+Many are left idle in the camp, leaving some vulnerable to various forms of human or drug trafficking (Watch, 2019).
 Some men seek occasional employment in the informal sector outside of the camps, but this comes with significant risk as military checkpoints around the camps are abundant.
-An informal economy has also developed within the camps over time, providing some households with opportunities to setup small shops - though this represents a very small minority of all working-age refugees within the camps.
+The typical jobs that few refugees have access to in this context are as day laborers (in agriculture or construction); operating a small street stall for vegetables or toys; private tutoring for those who are more educated; working with NGOs on activities like running cooking centers, women's and children's centers, etc. Outside of the camps, a comparable population of Bangladeshis (or the old Rohingya who have integrated into the host community) are likewise occupied in agriculture, operating small street stalls, or rickshaw pulling.